 Who Pays For My Real Estate Agent?

-If you’re buying a home, You ARE off the hook.
-The Seller ALWAYS pays for both sides of the commission.
-The commissions are paid by the seller at closing.
+If you’re buying a home, you are off the hook.
+The seller ALWAYS pays for both sides of the commission, which is paid at closing.

 So there you have it!
-These were 5 questions you should ask yourself when starting the home process.
-Hopefully some of your questions were answered here, and of course feel free to message us anytime!
+These were 5 questions you should ask before buying your home.
+If you still have any questions that need answered, feel free to contact us anytime!